 The lawsuit thus seeks to invalidate Seven-One-Seven Parking Services, Inc.’s right to the tip credit for the past 5 years, and seeks to recover $3.02 per hour for every hour that every valet attendant worked, plus an equal sum in liquidated damages plus attorney’s fees and costs.

 Were You a Valet for Seven-One-Seven Parking?/

-If you worked for Seven One Seven Parking Services Inc. and want more information or have any questions, please contact Feldman Williams PLLC.
+If you worked for Seven One Seven Parking Services Inc. and want more information or have any questions, please contact Feldman Legal Group.
 View a copy of the lawsuit (pdf).